 Colleges and universities have over $400 billion dollars in their endowments.
-Typically, schools hire investment managers, frequently referred to as ‘managers’ to invest most of that money.
-Those managers are chosen for financial reasons, and within a set of guidelines make all of the decisions for their slice of the endowment.
+Typically, schools hire investment managers to invest most of that money.
+Those managers are chosen for financial reasons, and within a set of guidelines, make all of the decisions for their slice of the endowment.
 Active Ownership is the implementation of being ‘active’ with the different investments a school makes.
 There are many different kinds of ways an institution can be an active owner.

-If you work with a college or university on their proxy voting, or file resolutions in need of support, particularly as part of a committee on investor responsibility (CIR), please contact us to get involved, or read our handbook for committees to get started.
+Learn more about working with a college or university on their proxy voting, or filing resolutions, particularly as part of a committee on investor responsibility (CIR).